Brennall/ACKS_SRD/Chapter02.md

 Because of their **religious training**, a craftpriest can automatically identify religious symbols, trappings, and holy days of the dwarven faith, and recognizes those of other faiths with a proficiency throw of 8+ on 1d20.
 In addition, each dwarven craftpriest is a **master in a particular type of craft**, such as armor-making, leatherworking, weapon-smithing, etc. With access to craftsman’s tools, the character can produce 40gp worth of items per month, and supervise 2 journeyman and 4 apprentices in his craft.
 When examining works of his craft, the craftpriest can identify masterwork items, rare materials, and famous artisans with a proficiency throw of 8+ on 1d20.
 Their **attention to detail** gives craftpriests a +3 bonus on proficiency rolls for other proficiencies they learn as well.

 Dwarves gain a +1 bonus to surprise rolls when underground due to **sensitivity to the rock and stone** around them.
 Because of their experience underground, dwarves may **detect traps**, false walls, hidden construction, or sloped passages with a proficiency throw of 14+ on 1d20.
 Dwarves must be actively searching for these abilities to function.
 In addition to these abilities, dwarves are particularly **hardy people**.
 The target values for all their saving throws versus Blast/Breath are reduced by 3, while the target values for all their other saving throws are reduced by 4.
 These adjustments are already factored into the saving throws on the Dwarven Craftpriest Attack and Saving Throws table below.
-Dwarven characters speak the Common and Dwarvish tongue and, because of their frequent interaction underground with these monsters, also speak Goblin, Gnome, and Kobold.
+Dwarven characters speak the Dwarvish tongue and, because of their frequent interaction with other races they can also speak Frost Giant, Dunish, Hendrical, and the Dark tounge of the Beastmen.

 Starting at 5th level (Craft-Vicar), a craftpriest may begin to research spells, scribe scrolls, and brew potions.
 At 9th level (Craft-Lord), he is able to create more powerful magic items such as weapons, rings, and staffs, and craft magical constructs such as golems.
 At 9th level, he also can construct a **vault** that will attract dwarves from far and wide.
 Dwarves of the character’s clan will be the first to live under his roof, but dwarves from other clans will also come and live nearby to be ruled by the character.
 A total of 3d6x10 1st level NPCs of the same race will move in to help maintain and defend the vault at no cost to the character.
 A Craft-Lord is expected to employ only soldiers of dwarven descent, but may hire members of other races for other tasks.
 Additional rules for dwarven vaults are detailed in the **Campaign** chapter.